 Proteomics analysis

-steady-state quantitative proteomics data were generated as described in [ 34].
+Steady-state quantitative proteomics data were generated as described in [ 34].
 Briefly, cells were grown in glucose and switched to raffinose-supplemented growth medium overnight, and harvested at mid-log phase.
 For this analysis, we compared the mct1Δ (n=3) with the wild-type (n=3) cell

 populations. log2(fold change) values and Benjamini-Hochberg corrected p-values were generated by comparing mct1Δ with the wild-type cells.
 P-values were generated before correction using a 2-tailed,